 May: Decision notifications

 June-September: Administrative enrolment of successful applicants with the faculty of interest of the University of Bern

-The deadline for submitting the application form along with all required documents is 31 March.
-Applications may be submitted until midnight (24:00 CET).
+The deadline for submitting the application form along with all required documents is midnight of the relevant date (24:00 CET).

 Fees and funding

 The University of Bern determines tuition and semester fees for all programmes (see link on right).
 Students who have paid registration fees to the University of Bern are not charged a fee for the doctoral programme.

 There are a number of ways to receive funding for your doctoral studies:

 - The Swiss Federal Commission for Scholarships for Foreign Students (FCS) awards postgraduate scholarships to foreign scholars and researchers (see link on right to Swiss Government Excellence Scholarships).
 Deadlines vary depending on the country of residence.

 - The SECO/WTI Academic Cooperation Project may fund your PhD studies if you are a native of one of their partner countries.
 This scholarship covers your entire tuition fee and includes a monthly living allowance for your time in Switzerland.
 The funding decision is made after your admission to the doctoral programme.
 In the absence of eligible candidates from SECO partner countries, natives of SECO priority countries may be considered for this scholarship.